 Jannelle Prescott has worked on helping relationships for over 25 years in a variety of different roles.
 She has her Bachelor’s Degree in Special Education, her Master’s Degree in Community Counseling from St. Cloud State University, and is working toward becoming a Licensed Professional Clinical Counselor.
 Jannelle provides individual psychotherapy, Dialectical Behavior Therapy, and diagnostic assessments for children and adults, in our outpatient clinic in Milaca and Princeton.

-Jannelle taught high school for 12 years, has training in working with adolescence and young adults along with individuals struggling with Autism Spectrum, Traumatic Brain Injuries and other disabilities.
-She also served six years in the United States Navy and has training in working with Veterans struggling with Post-Traumatic Stress Disorders, reintegration and sexual trauma.
-Jannelle also has a particular interest in the areas of depressions, anxiety, suicidal behaviors and/or suicide survivors, self-esteem, anger issues, Oppositional Defiant Disorder, school based issues, and Dialectical Behavior Therapy.
-She has a strong background and knowledge of the military, adults and children with disabilities, and special education systems.
+Jannelle taught high school for 12 years, has training in working with adolescents and young adults along with individuals struggling with Autism Spectrum, Traumatic Brain Injuries, and other disabilities.
+She also served six years in the United States Navy and has training in working with Veterans struggling with Post-Traumatic Stress Disorders, reintegration, and sexual trauma.
+Jannelle also has a particular interest in the areas of depressions, anxiety, suicidal behaviors and/or suicide survivors, self-esteem, anger issues, Oppositional Defiant Disorder, school-based issues, and Dialectical Behavior Therapy.
+She has a strong background and knowledge of the military, adults, and children with disabilities, and special education systems.

 RaeAnn Hagen, MSW, LGSW

 RaeAnn Hagen has her Master’s Degree in Clinical Social Work from the University of St. Thomas/St. Catherine University and currently works as a Clinical Trainee in the School-Linked Mental Health Program.
 RaeAnn is a School-Linked Mental Health practitioner in Ogilvie Public Schools.
 She provides diagnostic assessments and individual, group, and family psychotherapy for elementary and high school students.